ismailperachaprogramming/aivideodiary/README.md

 This project focuses on building an AI-driven video diary application that captures video recordings, transcribes the speech to text, and extracts key topics or keywords from the transcription.
-It leverages various technologies such as React for the frontend, Whisper for transcription, FFmpeg for video/audio processing, and YAKE for keyword extraction.
 The application provides users with the ability to record videos, download the recordings, transcribe speech, and retrieve meaningful keywords.